 Ed has a background in database and online marketing and is a former teacher at Beeckestijn Business School.
 He is also co-author of the award-winning Dutch book Event Driven Marketing and its international successor Follow That Customer!

-In 2011 Ed decided to do volunteering work in China and worked as a marketing consultant for non-profit organisations in Xi’an.
-He was also the online marketing manager for the Xi’an International Business Forum and lectured at the Shaanxi Normal University.
-In 2015 he was board member of Guanxi.nl, the Dutch business network organisation for China.
+From 2011-2013 Ed was an international volunteer and, in that capacity, worked as a marketing consultant for a number of Chinese non-profit organizations in the Chinese city of Xi’an.
+He also acted as online marketing manager for the Xi’an International Business Forum and guest lectured at Shaanxi Normal University.

 Over the past ten years, Ed has written hundreds of articles about China for various media and, as a China tech expert, is regularly invited to radio and TV programs of, among others, BNR, NPO and RTL-Z. Ed provides trend reports on (digital) developments in China for the business community.

 Ed also organizes highly acclaimed business study trips to China.
 These consist of in-depth sessions and visits to locations where the developments that really matter can really be experienced.

 Ed talks about digitization, the differences between the west and China in that area, new retail, e-commerce, social media, grocery delivery, live commerce, the opportunities in China and what we can learn from and about large Chinese tech companies and Chinese business models.

 Some examples of the presentations he recently gave:

 The Chinese internet is so different from what we’re used to in the west that it is often jokingly called The Chinternet or Splinternet.
 In this lecture, Ed explains how the Chinese internet split off from the global internet and what the 10 most important characteristics of China’s internet are that people should be aware of.
 Topics include e-commerce, superapps, live-commerce and more.